On a small cancellation theorem of Gromov: Further remarks

 Suppose that $\lambda=\Lambda/g$ is less than $1/6$.

 Suppose that there exist a constant $A>0$ such that any word $w$ immersed in $\Gamma$ of length at least $L$ satisfies $\norm{w}\geq A(\abs{w}-L)$ for some $L<(1-6\lambda)g/2$.

-Then the presentation $\presgroup{S}{R}$ defines a hyperbolic, infinite, torsion-free group $G$, and (if $R$ is standard) this presentation is aspherical (hence the cohomological dimension of $G$ is at most $2$).
+Then the presentation $\presgroup{S}{R}$ defines a hyperbolic, infinite, torsion-free group $G$, and (if $R$ arises from a standard family of cycles) this presentation is aspherical (hence the cohomological dimension of $G$ is at most $2$).
 Moreover, the natural map of labelled graphs from $\Gamma$ to the Cayley graph of $G$ is a $(1/A,AL)$-quasi-isometry.
 The shortest relation of $G$ is of length at least $Ag/2$, and any reduced word equal to $e$ in $G$ contains as a subword the reduction of at least one half of a word read on a cycle of $\Gamma$. \end{thm}